Last updated: March 24, 2020.

 We do not intentionally collect sensitive personal information

-We do not intentionally collect information that is stored in your pastes
+We do not intentionally collect information that is stored in your diffs

 or other free-form content inputs.
-Information in your pastes belongs to you, and you are responsible for it, as well as for making sure that your content complies with our Terms of Service
+Information in your diffs belongs to you, and you are responsible for it, as well as for making sure that your content complies with our Terms of Service

 .
-Diffchecker employees do not access private pastes unless required to for security or maintenance, or for support reasons, with the consent of the paste owner.
+Diffchecker employees do not access private diffs unless required to for security or maintenance, or for support reasons, with the consent of the diff owner.

-If your paste is public, anyone (including us) may view its contents.
-If you have included private or sensitive information in your public paste, such as email addresses, that information may be indexed by search engines or used by third parties.
-In addition, while we do not generally search for content in your pastes, we may scan our servers for certain tokens or security signatures.
+If your diff is public, anyone (including us) may view its contents.
+If you have included private or sensitive information in your public diff, such as email addresses, that information may be indexed by search engines or used by third parties.
+In addition, while we do not generally search for content in your diffs, we may scan our servers for certain tokens or security signatures.

 If you're a child under the age of 13, you may not have an account on Diffchecker.
 Diffchecker does not knowingly collect information from or direct any of our content specifically to children under 13.
 If we learn or have reason to suspect that you are a user who is under the age of 13, we will unfortunately have to close your account.
 Please see our Terms of Service